deric/puppet-clickhouse/REFERENCE.md

 Data type: `Optional[Integer[0,1]]`

-This setting enables or disables using of SQL-driven access control and account management for the user.
+Enables or disables using of SQL-driven access control and account management for the user.

 Default value: `undef`